 The L-1 visa is a temporary non-immigrant visa which allows companies to relocate foreign qualified employees to its U.S. subsidiary or parent company.
 The qualified employee must have worked for a subsidiary, parent, affiliate or branch office of the company for at least one year out of the last three years.
 The U.S. company must be a parent company, child company, or sister company to the foreign company.
 The L-1 visa may also include non-profit, religious, or charitable organizations.
-Full time employment is not required to maintain L status, but the employee “must dedicate a significant portion of time on a regular and systematic basis” to the company.

 The L-1 visa is a good way for small or start-up overseas companies to expand their business and services to the United States.
 This is advantageous to smaller companies because it allows for the transfer of a highly proficient manager or executive who has direct knowledge of operations, allowing the setup of a new branch in compliance with the goals and objectives of the company’s main office.
 However, since the USCIS will scrutinize L visa petitions filed by lesser-known companies more closely, professional consultation with an experienced immigration lawyer is strongly recommended for these types of small businesses.